Georgia Gun Defense Lawyer

 Kilgo Law provides representation to clients accused of criminal acts and facing legal issues including:

 When you are facing criminal charges for these or other offenses, a Georgia criminal defense attorney will assist you in investigating the evidence, seeking to suppress illegally obtained evidence, and determining how to plead.

-What are Your Options for Responding to Criminal Gun Charges in Georgia?
+What are Your Options for Responding to Criminal Charges in Georgia?

-For accused defendants, there are a few primary options when responding to criminal charges.
-In a best case scenario, your attorney will be able to get charges dismissed by arguing there is insufficient evidence.
-If your attorney can convince the court to prevent evidence from being used because it was obtained in violation of the Fourth Amendment, this could make it possible for the criminal proceedings to end before they really begin.
+If you have been accused of a crime, there are primary options to consider when responding to criminal charges.
+In a best-case scenario, your attorney may be able to convince prosecutors to close a case without pursuing charges, or to dismiss charges already filed, citing evidence of your innocence, a lack of evidence of guilt, or conflicting evidence from witnesses.
+If your attorney can convince the court to prevent evidence from being heard by a jury because that evidence was obtained in violation of your Constitutional rights (such as the Fourth Amendment right to be free from unreasonable search and seizure), this could make it possible for the criminal proceedings to end before they really begin.